madeline-underwood/arm-learning-paths/content/learning-paths/mobile-graphics-and-gaming/ams/setup_tasks.md

     If you see that the device is listed as `unauthorized`, try disabling and re-enabling `USB Debugging` on the device, and accept the authorization prompt to enable connection to the computer.

-1. Install the [debuggable](https://developer.android.com/studio/debug) application on the device.
+1. Install the [debuggable](https://developer.android.com/studio/debug) version of your application on the device.